Heathfield School Special Educational Needs Information

 If a health and safety risk assessment suggests that that an intensive level of 1:1 support is required a parent or carer may be offered the opportunity to accompany their child during the activity in addition to the usual school staff.
 However, if you cannot attend your child would not be excluded from the trip.

 How accessible is the school curriculum?

 The school curriculum is designed to be inclusive and personalised activities are designed to support the individual needs of children.
 In line with the SEN Code of Practice the class teacher leads on SEN for their teaching group and will take advice from the Leader for Inclusion and from other agencies.
-There may be some amendments to lesson planning to which will take into account the individual needs of the child, and this will usually be recorded in the class provision map or one page profile.
+There may be some amendments to lesson planning to which will consider the individual needs of the child, and this will usually be recorded in the class provision map or one-page profile.
 Support may be offered by the class teacher, by a teaching assistant or by a member of the Inclusion Team.
 Accessible resources that support individual needs are made available when needed.

 How accessible is the school environment?

 As a school we are happy to discuss individual access requirements.

 - Ramps into school to make the site accessible to all.